AnaadiAI/kalanjiyam/docs/installation.rst

 Before you begin
 ----------------

 We recommend using the latest version of Python.
-At a mininum, Ambuda requires Python 3.10.
+At a mininum, Kalanjiyam requires Python 3.10.

 We also recommend having a recent version of `npm`.
 We use `npm` to fetch our